-Precision Machining Technology is an instructional program that prepares individuals to safely produce parts on machines such as lathes, grinders, drill presses, mills, (CNC) Computer Numerical Control lathes, milling machines; maintenance of tools and equipment.
+Precision Machining Technology is an instructional program that prepares individuals for a career in a high-tech, high demand manufacturing field of study using machines such as lathes, grinders, drill presses, mills, (CNC) Computer Numerical Control lathes, milling machines; maintenance of tools and equipment.
 Included is instruction on making computations related to work dimensions, testing feeds and speeds of machines; using precision measuring instruments such as micrometers, layout tools and gauges to layout and produce various machine parts following work dimensions of prints.